 The total solar eclipse of 1133 has gone to history books as one most famous ones.
 This is mainly because the event coincided with the death of King Henry I of England.
 According to historian William of Malmesbury, the “hideous darkness agitated the hearts of men.”

 William turned out to be right in a way.
 Shortly after King Henry’s death, the country was thrown into chaos and a civil war brewed.
-Of course, it is only coincidence that the total solar eclipse occurred around the same time as the king’s death, as solar eclipses themselves are a natural phenomenon and not responsible for any negative occurrences.
+Of course, it is only a coincidence that the total solar eclipse occurred around the same time as the king’s death, as solar eclipses themselves are a natural phenomenon and not responsible for any negative occurrences.
 In ancient times, it was very common to consider astronomical events like eclipses as religious signs.
 The darkening of the sun or moon was believed to be the work of dark forces in the universe that was always present.
 Eclipses were believed to bad omen.

 Total Solar Eclipse On May 28, 584 B.C.
 Ended The War Between Lydians And The Medes

-Just as eclipses could cause fear among ancient people, there were also cases which have gone to the history books as positive events.
+Just as eclipses could cause fear among ancient people, there were also cases that have gone to the history books as positive events.
 The total solar eclipse on May 28, 584 B.C. ended the war between Lydians and the Medes.
 The war had lasted for five years, but everything was brought to a halt by a sign from the skies.

 The earliest extant account of the eclipse comes from Herodotus, who writes about this astronomical event, as follows: “This change from daylight to darkness had been foretold to the Ionians by Thales of Miletus, who fixed the date for it within the limits of the year in which it did, in fact, take place’ (Hdt.
 I.74)”.